Insights, Products

 Have you ever been in the position where your brand is offering discounts or incentives to new users, but then you realize that some people are creating multiple fake accounts to use discount codes more than once?
 That problem is exactly why aiqfome, one of the largest food delivery platforms in Brazil, decided to roll out SMS verification via Android and iOS.

 Now, aiqfome can verify all new app sign-ups when a customer signs up for a new account.
-Each new account user is sent a verification code via text message when they sign up, ensuring the mobile phone number can only be used once.
+Each new account user is sent a verification code via text message in real-time when they sign up, ensuring the mobile phone number can only be used once.

 This approach can help brands significantly decrease the number of fake and duplicate accounts.
 For aiqfome, it has been critical to preserve revenue that was being lost by their network of partner restaurants.